propfeds/lemmas-garden/design_doc.md

 Even if to her, every meaning had already lost.
 (lost -> more like failed)
 - Story about **coin toss** to determine who's husband (thanks J Draper)
+  - In Ireland and Britain, it is a tradition that women may propose marriage only in leap years
+  - Story time lol